Faculty of Theology of the Evangelical Baptist Union of Spain: Campus

 The campus is located at 134 Calle Marqués de la Valdavia in Alcobendas and is 15 to 20 minutes away from central Madrid by train (cercanías).
 "The Seminary is close to parks, schools, recreational facilities, and various, metro, train, and bus stations.
 The Seminary building is both residential and educational."

 Academics

 Since 1922, the seminary has been training most of the Spanish Baptist pastors and leaders, but also of other evangelical denominations, offering formation programs that respond to the current ecclesial and ministerial needs inside and outside Spanish territory.
 In a 2014 interview Dr. Julio Díaz Piñeiro, director of the seminary, said, "Churches must recognize theological education as part of the teaching ministry of the church, and theological institutions, on the other hand, be at the service of congregations, not of themselves or of a misunderstood intelligentsia."

 The seminary offers two accredited degree programs: Bachelor of Theology and Master of Theology.
 In addition to these the seminary offers others non-accredited degrees and diplomas.

 The seminary publishes the Protestant Theological Journal as well.

 Accreditation

-In September 2011 the seminary received civil accreditation becoming recognized as the Protestant Faculty of Theology of the UEBE.
+In September 2011 the seminary received civil accreditation.